Use the Printer Friendly icon (top left) to create a pdf with only the sections you want.

 Need library support?
 Give a librarian access to upload readings to your course by categorizing your course as an eRes course or by filling out the request form found via the ‘Need Help?’ tab in Blackboard.

 Enroll TA(s) and/or additional instructors.
 While you can also enroll students we don’t recommend it.
-Getting students enrolled in a course needs to be done officially by having the student register at the registrar’s office.
+Getting students enrolled in a course needs to be done officially by having the student register at the registrar’s office and they need to be enrolled in your site by the automated process we’ve set up.

 Set due dates for anything that has a due date including collaboration type assignments, papers that need to be turned in and & tests.
 You can use the date management tool to change All due dates from a copied course, or change the due date in each individual assignment or test through the grade center.